Kitt-AI/snowboy/README.md

 * Commercial license
 * Technical support

+## Pretrained universal models

+We provide pretrained universal models for testing purpose.
+When you test those models, bear in mind that they may not be optimized for your specific device or environment.

+Here is the list of the models, and the parameters that you have to use for
+them:
+* resources/snowboy.umdl: Universal model for the hotword "Snowboy".
+Set SetSensitivity to 0.5 for better performance.
+* resources/alexa.umdl: Universal model for the hotword "Alexa".
+Set SetSensitivity to 0.5, and preferably set ApplyFrontend to true.
+This model is depressed.
+* resources/alexa_02092017.umdl: Universal model for the hotword "Alexa".
+This is still work in progress.
+Set SetSensitivity to 0.15.

 ## Precompiled node module

 Snowboy is available in the form of a native node module precompiled for: